 Assuming that you have sufficient motivation to want to overcome a fear of public speaking, I have good news.
 It is very possible to conquer this phobia.
-There are a number of treatments, either individually or in some combination, that can help you go from fear to confidence.
+There are a number of treatments, either individually or in some combination, that can help with performance anxiety.
+Those therapies can empower you to go from fear to confidence.

 Treatments that Help People Reduce Anxiety When Speaking

 Some of the treatments that I utilize at my Richardson, Texas counseling office include: